Recent Posts

 Make Your Move Easier with an Allied Moving Consultant

-Whether you’re moving your electronics across the state or across the country, our expert moving consultants can help you save on time and money by coming to your home and giving you a quote for guaranteed price protection.
+Whether you’re moving your electronics across the state or across the country, our expert moving consultants can help you save time and money by coming to your home and giving you a quote for guaranteed price protection.

 To learn more about getting a price quote and booking a summertime move in advance, contact us online or call us at (859) 371-8111 for more information about Nelson Markesbery Moving & Storage.